DasEd955/AttributionLens/planning.md

 ## 12. Test Suite

-The `tests/` directory contains 54 tests across 8 files.
+The `tests/` directory contains 72 tests across 10 files.
 Every module with nontrivial logic has a corresponding unit test file.
 Integration tests cover the full request path from HTTP request to audit row.
 Tests run with `pytest` from the project root; no environment variables or live Groq credentials are required because all LLM calls are replaced by in-process fakes.

 ### File-by-file breakdown

 **`conftest.py`** — Shared fixtures.
 Provides `FakeGroqClient`, a deterministic stand in for the Groq SDK that returns a canned structured response without making any network calls.
 Also provides `audit_db`, which opens an isolated temporary SQLite database for each test, and `client`, which wires that database into the Flask test client so route tests never touch production state.
+The `client` fixture disables rate limiting so the rest of the suite can fire freely.

 **`helpers.py`** — A single `stub_llm()` utility that monkeypatches the LLM classification function on the app module to return a fixed `LLMSignalResult`.
 This lets route level tests bypass the real signal entirely, isolating HTTP contract behavior from signal implementation.